na-na-hi/renget/archive/d6w5h.md

 Name of Move | Description
 ------ | :----:
 Tackle | No secondary effect.
 Why is this here...
-Eᴍᴘᴛʏ | Description
+Growl | It's Growl.

 **SPECIAL BONUSES**
-!!! note You have a base of 10 IP and each Skill costs a certain amount of it to equip.
+!!! note You have a base of 10 (12) IP and each Skill costs a certain amount of it to equip.
-    You have 16 points to spend.
+    You have 31 points to spend.
     0/12 IP | ▯▯▯▯▯▯▯▯▯▯▯▯
 IQ Skills Active/Inactive | Description of Skill | IP Cost
 ------ | :----: | ------